It’s so clear to me now… I am a lifestyle photographer. I capture emotion and connection. I tell your story.

 A few weeks later, friends of M. saw the maternity portraits of M. And they said: “We think you’re amazing, we love the maternity portraits.
 Can you take candid portraits of us?
 We absolutely HATE posing.”

 Um… yeah of course!
 Because, obviously there’s a correlation between these posed portraits and an unposed family session…

 So there I was, one month into discovering my passion for photographing families, and I was stuck between two worlds.
-Posed and candid.
+POSED vs CANDID.
 What to choose?
 A simple black backdrop OR a family twirling in the sun?
-It has to be one or the other, because I need to be coherent, right?
-I was feeling miserable and confused.
+It HAS to BE one or the other, because I need to be coherent, right?
+I was feeling miserable.

 And then I GOT it.
 I didn’t have to choose, because it wasn’t about POSING vs NOT POSING… it was very, very much about emotion and connection.
 THAT was the missing link!

 What this family saw in my portraits of M. wasn’t the pose itself, their friend or the play on light and shadows.
 They had an emotional reaction to the image, and without knowing it, they hired me for that reason.
 They wanted me to capture emotion, not just their faces or their smiles in pretty light, or with the perfect backdrop.

 This is not a post about how I went from taking flat, lifeless images to capturing movement, life and laughter.
 I had already been capturing emotion and connection in all my portraits.